omahs/bsp-agent/README.md

 Please install [docker and docker-compose](https://docs.docker.com/compose/install/).

 Employ `docker-compose` to get all the necessary services along with the BSP agent to also get running along with the following, from root.
-Add a .env.dev file (if needed) to accomodate the env vars.
+Add a .env.dev file (if needed) to accommodate the env vars.
 The other services are -

 1. redis-srv (Open source (BSD licensed), in-memory data structure store)
 1. redis-commander-web (Redis web management tool written in node.js)